 Many people believe that marriage is a contract that they can back out of at any moment, and that is a very dangerous and flawed philosophy to believe in.
 In 2018, when arguments arise, people do not talk them out anymore, but they just file for divorce and walk away.
-I am not talking about serious issues, but I am talking about the little things.
 People divorce over trivial things, over things that many would laugh at, but due to the lack of communication, they lock up and back out of the marriage.

 When the sex is no longer what it used to be, people divorce.
 When children begin to arrive on the scene and trials arise, this also causes people to divorce.
 When their spouse isn’t looking like they used to, people use this as a reason to divorce.
 Marriage is not a contract in which you can say “I’m done” at any moment, but marriage is a covenant between you, your future husband, and God.

 “Therefore what God has joined together, let not man separate.””
 Mark 10:9